HewlettPackard/Rancher-on-SimpliVity/README.md

    # Deploy the user cluster

    **WARNING**: You must have successfully run the playbook `playbooks/1stlogin.yml` before attempting to deploy the user cluster.
+   **WARNING**: For now you must a DHCP server configured on your Rancher VLAN.

    To some extent, you can configure the user cluster that the playbook `playbooks/ucluster.yml` will deploy.
 This is achieved by configuring the variable `user_cluster` in `group_vars/all/vars.yml`.